 RL is magic: build an environment, set an objective, and watch a cute little agent ascend past human skill.
 When I was younger, I wanted to RL everything: Clash Royale, investment analysis, algebra; whatever interested me, I daydreamed about RL that could do it better.

 Why is RL so fun?
 Unlike today’s chatbots, it gave you a glimpse into the mind of God.
-AlphaZero was artistic, satisfying, and right; it metaphorized nature’s truths with subtle strategy and stories of the cosmos with daring tactics.
+AlphaZero was artistic, satisfying, and right; it metaphorized nature’s truths with strategy.
 Today’s smartest chatbots feel like talking to a hyper-educated human with 30th-percentile intelligence.
 AI can be beautiful, and we’ve forgotten that.

 AlphaZero (black) plays Ng5, sacrificing its knight for no immediate material gain.
 This move was flippant but genius; it changed chess forever.
 After seeing it, I realized I wanted to research AI.